 It happens to thousands of motorists every winter.
-It also happens to many people who just went out for a fun afternoon snowmobiling, cross country skiing, snowshoeing or hiking.
+Unfortunately, it also happens to many people who just went out for a fun afternoon snowmobiling, cross-country skiing, snowshoeing, or hiking.
 Fortunately, being stranded in the snow doesn’t have to end in tragedy, and it often can simply be avoided.
-Let’s look at some common-sense approaches for how to survive getting stranded in the snow.
+Let’s look at common-sense approaches to surviving when stranded in the snow.

-By far, the best approach to ensure survival if you’re stranded in the snow is prevention and preparation.
+Prevention and preparation are the best approaches to ensure survival if you’re stranded in the snow.
 The following suggestions will help in that effort.

 - Avoid it.
-The best way to survive being stranded in the snow is, of course, never to get in the situation in the first place.
-Check weather reports before traveling or going outside and away from shelter for long periods of time.
-Be smart and simply avoid being out in extreme weather if at all possible.
+The best way to survive being stranded in the snow is never to get in the situation in the first place.
+Check weather reports before traveling or going outside and away from shelter for long periods.
+Be smart and avoid being out in extreme weather if possible.

 - Take your cell phone.
 Of course, make sure it’s fully charged before heading out.
-Being able to contact help right away can mean the difference between life and death.
-Don”™t rely on your phone as your only emergency plan though.
+Contacting help right away can mean the difference between life and death.
+Don’t rely on your phone as your only emergency plan, though.

 - Tell someone your plans.
-Tell them where you’re going, how you plan to get there (your route) and when you plan to arrive or return.
+Tell them where you’re going, how you plan to get there (your route), and when you plan to arrive or return.
 That way, help can be sent as soon as you miss your designated times.
-When cold weather is a factor, never deviate from your plans if at all possible.
+When cold weather is a factor, never deviate from your plans if possible.

 - Take extra.
-Sure, you have your emergency kit, but packing extra water, layers of clothing and blankets, and food is always a good idea.
+You have your emergency kit, but packing extra water, layers of clothing and blankets, and food is always a good idea.
 Especially when traveling by car, there’s no reason not to have extras of these items on hand.
-When participating in outdoor snow activities, investing in a comfortable and lightweight backpack for these items is absolutely essential.
+Investing in a comfortable and lightweight backpack for these items is essential when participating in outdoor snow activities.